timotejroiko/astrobot-docs/README.md

 --progression
 ```

-Creates a Progressed Chart using the Secondary Progression method (1 year = 1 day).
+Creates a Progressed Chart using the Secondary Progression method (1 year = 1 day) with angles progressed by solar arc.
 Currently can only be used with saved charts.
 To specify a progressed date, use only MM/DD/YYYY, no need for time or location.
 Secondary Progressions should primarily be used together with natal charts in a biwheel.

 Examples:
 ```